 Over 30 annual special festivals and events.

-City Hall with the oldest extant municipal archives and significant New Deal era murals.
+City Hall with the oldest extant municipal archives and significant New Deal, WPA-era murals.

 Outstanding American art museum collections, archives and programming at the Cape Ann Museum.

-Literary and cultural center of our City, Gloucester Lyceum & Sawyer Free Public Library, regional library and community programming.
+Literary and cultural center of our City, Gloucester Lyceum & Sawyer Free Public Library with fantastic community programming.

 Maritime Gloucester a working waterfront museum, a marine and maritime educator, and a dynamite destination for programming (music, art lessons, lectures)

 Cape Ann Community Cinema, art house cinema offering film festivals and premiere programming.

 Rose Baker Senior Center with inter-generational arts workshops and lectures.

 Cape Ann Art Haven and the Hive providing art workspace and classes youth and all ages, all media (ceramics, photography, painting, sculpture) also pop up venues festivals

 Artists, film and video production, writer, photographer, and landscape arts work space and studios throughout proposed district